Ilan Berman

 Ilan I. Berman (born December 23, 1975) is an American lawyer and policy analyst.
 He is the Vice President of the American Foreign Policy Council.
 He focuses on regional security in the Middle East, Central Asia, and the Russian Federation.

+Early life

+Berman's parents were Soviet Jews who were refuseniks.

 Education

 Berman has a BA in Politics from Brandeis University, an MA in International Politics from American University, and a JD from Washington College of Law.

 Career

 Berman is adjunct professor for International Law and Global Security at the National Defense University, and a member of the Associated Faculty at Missouri State University's Department of Defense and Strategic Studies.
 He also serves as a member of the Committee on the Present Danger, writes a monthly column for Forbes.com, and is an Editor of The Journal of International Security Affairs.
 He has also advised the United States Department of Defense, agencies of the U.S. government including the CIA, and offices of congressmen on matters of foreign policy and national security.